KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/project-management-and-reporting/reportportal-keycloak.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/project-management-and-reporting/reportportal-keycloak" />
 </head>

-Follow the steps below to integrate the ReportPortal with Keycloak.
+Configure single sign-on for ReportPortal using Keycloak as the SAML identity provider.
+This guide covers creating the Keycloak SAML client and enabling the integration on the ReportPortal side.

 :::info
   It is also possible to install ReportPortal using the cluster add-ons.
 For details, please refer to the [Install via Add-Ons](../add-ons-overview.md) page.